How to Design a Responsive Instagram Feed for WordPress

 The first and most essential thing to figure out is where your feed is going to be shown on your website.
 Designing a feed for a sidebar is very different from designing a feed for a footer.

-Design a Responsive Instagram Feed
+Step 2: Design a responsive Instagram feed

 To design a responsive Instagram feed, Spotlight has a dedicated section at the top of the feed preview area.
-Click on the desktop, tablet, or phone icon and Spotlight will automatically take on your previous design options and show you what your feed will look like on any device.
+Click on the desktop, tablet, or phone icon, and Spotlight will automatically take on your previous design options and show you what your feed will look like on any device.

 Change column settings while on tablet or mobile

-While a 4 or 5 column layout can work great on desktop, switching to smaller screens results in much smaller images.
+While a 4 or 5-column layout can work great on desktop, switching to smaller screens results in much smaller images.
 To mitigate this, Spotlight lets you change the number of columns for each device.

 Pro tip: We suggest not going beyond 4 columns for tablets and 3 columns for phones.